Mantineia Base

 The Mantineia Base is an ensemble of three ancient Greek bas relief plaques, one of which depicts Apollo, Marsyas, and a slave, and the other two of which each show a group of three Muses.
-They were discovered in 1887 on the site of the ancient Gree city of Mantineia in Arcadia and were probably decoration for a statue base.
+They were discovered in 1887 on the site of the ancient Greek city of Mantineia in Arcadia and were probably decoration for a statue base.
 They have been attributed to the sculptor Praxiteles or another member of his workshop.
 They are currently kept in the National Archaeological Museum of Athens, where their inventory numbers are NAMA 215–217.

 Description

 On 11 August 1887 in the course of excavations at Mantineia by the French School at Athens, the archaeologist Gustave Fougères discovered the three plaques, which had been reused in the floor of a Byzantine church.
 The upper part had been heavily worn by the passage of the parishioners, but the side facing downwards still bore sculpted decoration in a good state.
 The plaques were immediately transferred to the National Archaeological Museum of Athens, where they were restored.

 They are made of white marble, which was once identified as the marble of Doliana, near Tegea, but is now recognised to be Pentelic marble.
 The three plaques have very similar dimensions: NAMA 216 is 1.35 m wide and 0.96 m high; NAMA 215 and 217 are 1.36 m by 0.96 m and 0.98 m respectively.
 Their depth varies from 8 to 12 cm.
 They are decorated in the same way: on the upper part, an Echinus moulding above a broad flat band, on the lower edge there is a concave moulding and another broad flat band.
 Each panel has three attachment holes in the same locations.
 These aspects indicate that they were all made together.

 Each plaque depicts three figures on a blank background.
 They are juxtaposed simply, without any complicated compositional features.